Gaiaalberti/dataviz_project/README.md

 - pages: contains a folder "dataset" with the datsets used, a folder "static" with the static images and the three pages of our dashboard.
 - app.py: the main app in which all the general layout of the dashboard is set

+_r-visualization_ folder:
+- r file for creating the parliament chart visualization displayed in the home page of the Dash app
+- csv file used for plotting the r visualization

 _terms_ folder:
 - json files: json files of each term
 - python files: for each term containing the code to retrieve information from the [EU MEPs webisite](https://www.europarl.europa.eu/meps/en/home) with BeutifulSoup